NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 To run computation on CONUS with routing, we need to build the executable with the routing option turned on.
 This can be done using the build script displayed in the [Build the Executable](#build-the-executable) section, and ensure both `-DNGEN_WITH_PYTHON:BOOL=ON` and `-DNGEN_WITH_ROUTING:BOOL=ON` are enabled.
 Then, you can run the script to build the `ngen` executable.

 You also need to build the `t-route` submodule.
-First, as the vendored `t-route` submodule is out of date, to get the latest version, you need to remove the old `t-route` and run `git clone https://github.com/NOAA-OWP/t-route` in the `extern` directory.
+First, as the vendored `t-route` submodule may possibly be out of date, you may need to remove the old `t-route` and run `git clone https://github.com/NOAA-OWP/t-route` in the `extern` directory to get the latest version.
 For building `t-route` in general, we refer to the documentation [PYTHON_ROUTING.md](PYTHON_ROUTING.md) for essential details.
 We just want to add some additional discussion here to make the process easier.
 Note that there is more than one way to build `t-route`.
 Do `cd t-route`, then run:

 ```
 FC=mpif90 NETCDFINC=<path-to-netcdf-include-directory> ./compiler.sh